 Points Over Cap Penalty: 2

-Note: this is team penalty and thus has no impact on the player race or final score.
+Note: this is a team penalty and thus has no impact on the player race or individual match score.

 PERFORMANCE League: